LonghaoQian/multi_agent_planning/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

-This is the ros package to implement multi-agent planning function.
+This is the ros package to implement the multi-agent planning function.
 The agent node simulates the agent logic by requesting the path via the rosservice from the planner node.
-The planner node processes the service call and sents out the path to the corresponding agent.
+The planner node processes the service call and sends out the path to the corresponding agent.

 <img src="images/rvizplot.png">

 ## Download and compile:

-- The same as the download and compiling process of a regular ros package.
+- The same as the downloading and compiling process of a regular ros package.

 > $ cd catkin_ws/src